-• Waitangi (\$720 approx.)
+Waitangi (\$720 approx.)

-ACHIEVEMENT STANDARDS No. of Credits 91434 Research an historical event/place of significance to New Zealanders.
-Ext.
+ACHIEVEMENT STANDARDS No. of Credits Ext.
 Int.
-5 91435 91437 Analyse different perspectives of a contested event.
-5 5 9143691438 Analyse evidence relating to an historical event of significance to New Zealanders.
-Analyse the causes of consequences of a significant historical event.
-4 6 Total No. of Credits 25
+91434 Research an historical event/place of significance to New Zealanders.
+5 91435 Analyse an historical event/place of significance to New Zealanders.
+5 91437 Analyse different perspectives of a contested event.
+5 91436 Analyse evidence relating to an historical event of significance to New Zealanders.
+4 91438 Analyse the causes of consequences of a significant historical event.
+6 Total No. of Credits 25

+Creative Industries

+Primary Industries

+Service Industries

-Creative Industries Primary Industries Service Industries Social & Community services Manufacturing & Technology Construction Infrastructure
+Social & Community services

+Manufacturing & Technology

+Construction Infrastructure